for my friend, Jane Etherington

 Anini — Sea turtles often swim close to shore, sometimes popping up their heads to check out the scene right there in the shallows.
 The water is protected by the reef making it swimmable even in winter.

 Turtle Cove – A bit of a hike gets you to this hidden gem near Queen’s Bath.
 Honu love to eat and lounge in the sand here.
-Given its name, this was once considered the best place to see sea turtles in Kauai.
+Given its name Turtle Cove, this was once considered the best place to see turtles in Kauai.

 Ke’e Beach — Where the main highway ends, this gorgeous beach begins.
 Snorkelers enjoy a vast stretch of ocean perfect for seeking sea turtles.